11 min read

 Three interference modes have to be argued explicitly:

 Memory.
 Lower-ASIL software must not be able to corrupt the memory of higher-ASIL software.
 The mechanism is typically MPU-enforced (Memory Protection Unit) partitioning, with the partitioning configuration itself protected and verified during integration.
-For ASIL-D, the MPU configuration is a safety-relevant configuration and is subject to the same change-control and verification discipline as the application code.
+For ASIL-D, the MPU configuration is safety-relevant and subject to the same change-control and verification discipline as the application code.

 Timing.
 Lower-ASIL software must not be able to starve higher-ASIL software of execution time.
 The mechanism is a partitioned scheduler (time-partitioned in AUTOSAR Classic, often resource-budgeted in AUTOSAR Adaptive) with a runtime monitor that catches budget overruns and triggers a safety reaction.